Registration and Authorization

 The chatbot language affects the followings:

-- TTS language
+• TTS language

-(Chat Input Placeholder, Get started, Greeting Message)- the language of the restart command in the Persistent menu (only when creating a bot)
+• The language of the restart command in the Persistent menu

-- the language of the Restart command and the language of the default Error message (Configure->Bot Settings tab).
+• The language of the Restart command and the language of the default Error message (Configure->Bot Settings tab).

 Complete the form for your new bot and upload an icon to be displayed to represent the chatbot.
 To add a bot image, press Upload and select a file or drag and drop it into the dotted area.